b-anna-viktoria/diplomova_praca/README.md

 + studying literature about abduction and tree-based abduction algorithms - December 2025 and January 2026
 + getting to know the CATS solver (structure, classes, workflow) - February 2026
 + implementing/debugging the first version of the new algorithm - March 2026
-+ implementing a more effective version of the algorithm + creating unit tests + testing - April 2026
++ implementing optimisations (blocking) of the algorithm and experimenting with alternative versions + creating unit tests + testing - April and May 2026

 ### Detailed calendar of completed tasks:
 + **November 13-20**